 This open space preserves attractive mountain views for the over 100,000 vehicles per day that travel along I-25.
 Over 955 linear feet of open space frontage have been preserved along I-25 and 950 feet along 128th Avenue.
 The north part of the open space parcel has rolling topography and is covered with native vegetation.

-Construction of a planned regional trail within this open space will commence in the fall 2013.
+Construction of a segment of the I-25 Regional Trail along Tanglewood Creek was completed in spring 2014.
 This concrete trail begins at 123rd Avenue, near Willowbrook Park, and continues northward to 128th Avenue generally following the creek alignment.
-Earthwork necessary to accommodate ADA-accessible trails and stabilized creek channels in this area will be restored to natural open space character.
+Extensive earth moving during construction accommodates ADA-accessible trails, and stabilized creek channels in this area were restored to natural open space character.
 The entire site was revegetated in late spring 2014.
 This project was funded in part by an Adams County Open Space Grant for passive recreation.
 In the future, the trail will extend through the 128th Avenue underpass and continue northward to the Big Dry Creek Trail west of Interstate 25.

-For more information about the new trail project, contact:
+For more information about the recently completed trail project, contact: